 As there are not enough special school places in Cardiff, the Council has also funded some places at special schools in other council areas or in independent schools.
-The Council has incurred increasing costs of placements in independent schools to meet the shortfall of in-county provision and to ensure learners' need are fully met.

-The total spend on these places for learners of all ages was £8.9m in 2022/23.
-The budget for 2023/24 for these types of places is currently set at £10.3m.
+The total spend on these places was \pounds 8.9m in 2022/23.
+The budget for 2023/24 for these types of places is currently set at \pounds 10.3m.